Data-Driven Regularized Time-Limited h2 Model Reduction from Noisy Impulse Responses: Introduction

 \section{Introduction}

-In engineering systems, the behavior over a finite horizon can govern system performance.
+\IEEEPARstart{I}{n} engineering systems, the behavior over a finite horizon can govern system performance.
 In such cases, the input--output behavior over the finite horizon is evaluated using time-limited Gramians and finite horizon norms~\cite{gawronski1990model}.
-In particular, when dealing with large-scale and complex systems, model order reduction (MOR) techniques are required to construct reduced-order models (ROMs) while preserving the input--output behavior over the finite horizon.
+In particular, when dealing with large-scale and complex systems, model order reduction (MOR) techniques are required to construct reduced-order models (ROMs)~\cite{antoulas2005approximation, gugercin2008h_2}.

-In general, MOR aims to efficiently handle real-world large-scale systems by (i) approximating the original system sufficiently well with respect to a certain metric (e.g., the $h^2$ norm), (ii) preserving important properties of the original system, and (iii) constructing ROMs via efficient numerical algorithms \cite{antoulas2005approximation, benner2015survey}.
-When focusing on finite-interval behavior, one defines the performance metric over the finite horizon and performs MOR accordingly.
-Well-known model-based (i.e., system matrices available) approaches for time-limited systems include time-limited balanced truncation \cite{kurschner2018balanced, xiao2019finite} and time-limited $h^2$ (or $\mathcal{H}^2$) MOR \cite{goyal2019time, das2022h}.
-On the other hand, in practice, one often encounters situations where the system matrices are unknown and only measured data are available, or where system identification~\cite{ljung1999systemID, Katayama2005} is difficult; in such cases, a data-driven framework is required, as shown in Figure~\ref{fig:our_approach}.
+In MOR for systems over a finite horizon, performance measures are defined on the finite horizon, and the goal is to construct a reduced-order system that preserves the input--output behavior over that horizon.
+Well-known model-based approaches (i.e., system matrices available) for such systems include time-limited balanced truncation \cite{kurschner2018balanced} and time-limited $h^2$ (or $\mathcal{H}^2$) MOR \cite{goyal2019time, das2022h, sakamoto2025compression}.
+On the other hand, in practice, one often encounters situations where the system matrices are unknown and only measured data are available, or where system identification~\cite{ljung1999systemID, pillonetto2010new} is difficult; in such cases, a data-driven framework is required, as shown in Figure~\ref{fig:our_approach}.